-Physiological changes in the body associated with aging make the elderly more susceptible than others to the undesirable or toxic effects of drugs.
-In fact, there are some drugs that should not be prescribed to the elderly at all either because they are more toxic than comparable drugs.
+Physiological changes in the body associated with aging also make the elderly more susceptible to the undesirable effects of drugs.
+In fact, there are some medications that should not be prescribed to older adults at all because they are more toxic than comparable drugs.

 Even when used as prescribed, drugs may cause urinary problems (incontinence), gastrointestinal problems (constipation, diarrhea, nausea and vomiting), cognitive impairment, changes in mental health (depression, delirium), dizziness, changes in sleep patterns, injuries (hip fractures), breathing problems, skin rashes, bruising and bleeding, and neurological problems.
 However, medication misuse, whether it is intentional or purely accidental, can have a devastating impact on a senior’s health.

 Among the elderly population, adverse drug reactions are thought to cause between 10 and 30 percent of all hospital admissions, some of which prove fatal.
 Fortunately, there are several ways to help an aging loved one manage their medications responsibly and avoid drug-induced medical problems.